Why All Mystical Systems Confirm a Threefold Law

 - Four Directions: North, South, East, West—but these define space around a center (the fifth point)

-Four is three manifested in space; three is the principle, four is its expression.
+Four is three manifested in space; three is the constant, four is its expression.

 In Problem-Solving

-When faced with apparent opposites, look for the third option—not compromise but synthesis:
+When faced with apparent opposites, calculate for the third option—not compromise but synthesis:

 - Not either/or but both/and